wikimedia/mediawiki-tools-cli/README.md

 - run `go mod download` to download the required modules
 - run `go mod vendor` to copy the required modules into a vendor directory for the project

-Execute the script from any directory with `go run ~/go/src/gerrit.wikimedia.org/r/mediawiki/tools/cli/cmd/cli/main.go`
+Execute the tool from any directory by running the `./dev.sh` script.

-### Packages
+### Packages & Directories

-- `cmd`: Contains the Cobra commands and deals with all CLI user interaction
+- `cmd`: Contains the Cobra commands and deals with all CLI user interaction.
+- `internal/cmd`: General Cobra command abstractions that may be useful in multiple places.
-- `internal/docker`: Logic interacting with the mediawiki-docker dev environment
+- `internal/docker`: Logic interacting with the mediawiki-docker dev environment.
-- `internal/env`: Logic interacting with a `.env` file
+- `internal/env`: Logic interacting with a `.env` file.
-- `internal/exec`: Wrapper for the main `exec` package, providing easy verbosity etc
+- `internal/exec`: Wrapper for the main `exec` package, providing easy verbosity etc.
-- `internal/mediawiki`: Logic interacting with a MediaWiki directory on disk
+- `internal/mediawiki`: Logic interacting with a MediaWiki installation directory on disk.
+- `internal/mwdd`: Logic for the MediaWiki-docker-dev development environment.
+- `static`: Files that end up being built into the binary.

 ### cmd names